conda/conda/docs/source/dev-guide/deep-dive-solvers.md

 The aggregation of all those state bits will result in a list of `MatchSpec` objects.
-While it's easy to establish which package names will make it to the list, deciding which version and build string constrains the specs carry is a bit more involved.
+While it's easy to establish which package names will make it to the list, deciding which version and build string constraints the specs carry is a bit more involved.

 This is currently implemented in the `conda.core.solve.Solver` class.
 Its main goal is to populate the `specs_map` dictionary, which maps package names (`str`) to `MatchSpec` objects.